Brenden Jones: Political career

-He has sponsored numerous bills relating to motor vehicles which could benefit him as a used car salesman.

-After being appointed to the Energy and Public Utilities Committee, Jones received a campaign donation of $8,600.00 by Duke Energy Corp PAC.
-On 21 Jan 2023, Duke Energy announced it is seeking a rate increase for customers throughout its NC service area, which includes Jones' district.
-Duke Energy has had profits over $20 Billion for the each of the past 10 years, which is due to constant rate increases.
-The rate increases are a transfer of money from Duke Energy customers to their shareholders.
+Jones has participated in the 2014, 2016, 2018, 2020, 2022, and 2024 general elections for NC House of Representatives District 46.

+In 2022 and 2024, Jones ran unopposed in the election.

+Political positions

+LGBTQ+ rights

+In 2017, Jones introduced HB562, a bathroom bill which would make it harder for transgender people to use public bathrooms by imposing harsher penalties for "trespassing".
+This was 4 days after partial repeal of the Public Facilities Privacy & Security Act.
+He is opposed to allowing men and women to share public restrooms and changing facilities.

+Covid-19

-Jones has voiced his opposition to covid-19 vaccine mandates, even for healthcare systems in NC.
-He voted to end federal unemployment benefits linked to the covid-19 pandemic relief for workers.
+Jones has voiced his opposition to COVID-19 vaccine mandates, even for healthcare systems in NC.
+He voted to end federal unemployment benefits linked to the COVID-19 pandemic relief for workers.

 Election results

 Jones first ran for a seat in the NC House of Representatives in 2014 and lost to incumbent Kenneth Waddell(D).
 A primary election took place on May 6, 2014.
 The general election took place on November 4, 2014.
 The signature filing deadline for candidates wishing to run in this election was February 28, 2014.
 Incumbent Ken Waddell was unopposed in the Democratic primary, while Brenden Jones was unopposed in the Republican primary.
 Waddell defeated Jones in the general election.